Close Banner

 14. Wear Matching Colors

-Managing a Large Group at Disneyland - Color Coordinate
+Tips for Managing a Large Group at Disneyland Ladies in matching shirts

 Many families and friend groups get matching Disney T-shirts.
 This makes it easy to identify each other and bond the group.
 But if you don’t have the budget or coordination for customized or matching shirts, you can also pull items from your wardrobe and wear a matching color scheme to get the same effect.
 Matching makes sticking together easier.
 Plus, it definitely heightens the cuteness factor in your group photos!
 The times that you especially see large groups pull together matching outfits or costumes is at the halloween party and on Dapper Day.